 We are passionate about the books that matter.
-Our selection of over 5,000 titles in stock ranges from books about Penang to current affairs and politics, Southeast Asian studies, not forgetting a large display on the arts, culture, popular science, the environment, food and drink, lifestyle and travel.
+Our selection of over 6,000 titles in stock ranges from books about Penang to current affairs and politics, Southeast Asian studies, not forgetting a large display on the arts, culture, popular science, the environment, food and drink, lifestyle and travel.
 And if you can’t find what you’re looking for we can order it online from a choice of thousands of titles, with prompt delivery ensured.

 Whether you are based locally, visiting the area on holiday or just passing through, there are lots of reasons to drop in.
 And if you aren’t able to visit us in person, we hope our website and online bookshop will give you a flavour of what makes Gerakbudaya Bookshop unique.